carlosmonsivais123/carlosmonsivais123/README.md

 • Cloud Tools: Google Cloud (BigQuery, Dataprep, Google Cloud SDK)

-I earned a Bachelor of Science in Statistics and a Bachelor of Arts in Economics at the University of California, Davis in June 2019.
+I am currently pursuing a M.S in Data Science at Indiana University Bloomington where I am expected to graduate in May 2023; I earned a B.S in Statistics and a B.A in Economics at the University of California, Davis in June 2019.

 Please feel free to connect with me.
 I look forward to hearing from you about my projects.